Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Experiments/🔬 Experiment 001 - Ego Cells.md

 For example, characters can be linked to words and words to named experiences.
 At the same time named experiences can be linked to sensations to other people to names to producing hormones to contracting muscles and so on.
 Following the biological analogy, this example would cover a very large set of systems that would be made of organs which would be made of different types of tissues which in turn are made of different types of cells.

 Thus, this first experiment aims to explore how an software implementation would look like that follows this train of thought with which a [[📝 Cognitive Architecture]] could be implemented.

-## Summary

-By using pre-connected cell lattices and custom cells one can solve a categorization problem within a world, in this case a finite spatiotemporal world.

 ## Cell taxonomy and preconnections